Snemilio/jamfHelper/README.md

 Configure the scripts in JAMF using Smart Computer Groups, Policies and login hook.

 Configure login hook in JAMF.
-Login hooks may colide and turn clients orphan, make shore to use sleep command to prevent this from happen.
+Login hooks may collide and turn clients orphan, do not use multiple login hooks.

-Policy configurationsn:
+Policy configuration:
 Splashscreen:
 Add Splashscreen script to new policy, "Trigger" set to "Login", "Execution Frequency" set to "Once per computer".